EBay goes after Amazon with fee changes for sellers

-SAN FRANCISCO EBay Inc (EBAY.O) said on Tuesday it will overhaul fees for sellers on its online marketplace, lowering them for many sellers as it steps up competition with Amazon.com Inc (AMZN.O).
+SAN FRANCISCO, March 19 EBay Inc said on Tuesday it will overhaul fees for sellers on its online marketplace, stepping up competition with Amazon.com Inc .

-EBay is simplifying its "final value fees" with the percentage fee levied on each sale determined by product categories.
-Currently, the percentage fee is based on an item's price.
+EBay is scrapping its complex, tiered set of "final value fees," calculated as a percentage of an item's sale price, and introducing flat-rate fees based on product categories.

-Some of eBay's listing fees, a bone of contention among sellers, are also going away.
-Most of the changes will kick in April 16, with others taking effect May 1.
+Many of eBay's listing fees, a bone of contention among sellers, are also going away.
+Most of the changes kick in April 16, with others taking effect May 1.

 "These fee changes definitely make eBay more competitive," said Wingo.